Gorakhnath Math: History

-Gorakhpur was a part of the kingdom of Kosala, one of the sixteen Mahajanapadas in the 6th century BCE.
-The solar dynasty of whom are believed to have ruled the area, included Lord Rama.
+Gorakhpur was a part of the kingdom of Magadha, one of the sixteen Mahajanapadas in the 6th century BCE.
+The lunar dynasty of whom are believed to have ruled the area, included King Brihadratha.
 Gorakhpur remained an integral part of the erstwhile empires of the Maurya, Shunga, Kushan, Gupta and Harsha dynasties.

 The website of Gorakhnath Mandir describes its history and the attacks which the temple had to bear from time to time.